 Want to know more about how to become a real estate agent in Utah?
 Here are the steps you’ll need to follow:

-Real estate agents need to understand all of the legal and financial ramifications of the real estate sales process.
-All real estate schools are required to cover a specific curriculum.
-Here’s a breakdown of the real estate topics you’ll learn about in your 120 required hours of real estate education:
+Utah requires all real estate schools cover a specific curriculum.
+That’s because practicing agents need to understand all of the legal and financial ramifications of the real estate sales process.
+Here’s a breakdown of the topics you’ll learn about in your 120 required hours of real estate education:

 - Real estate brokerage and the law of agency